Azaima-Asghar/Pewlett-Hackard-Analysis./README.md

 ## *Summary*

-An entity relationship diagram was made to view the relationships between the 6 csv files.
-The ERD is the following.
+An entity relationship diagram was made to view the relationships between the six csv files.
+The ERD is the following:

 <br>

 ![](EmployeeDB.png)

 Six different tables were created using PgAdmin that stored the desired data in them.
-Then different queries were performed using these six tables each representing the above csv files.
+Then different queries were performed using these six tables, each representing the above csv files.

 Bobby’s boss has determined that anyone born between 1952 and 1955 will begin to retire.
 To narrow the search for retirement elegiblity the query is to include a specific hiring range (between 1985 and 1988).